sieteunoseis/cisco-unity-tts-app/README.md

 ### Production Mode

 Running the production build on localhost.
-This will create a production build, then Node will serve the app on http://localhost:5000
+This will create a production build, then Node will serve the app on http://localhost:5000.
+Note: PM2 needs to be installed.

 ```
 NODE_ENV=production yarn dev:server